stevenwin/stevenwin.github.io/_posts/2015-05-20-weekend-at-harrison.md

 title: Tadpoles and Bowser at Harrison
 ---

-This past weekend was met with wonderment and bliss down at Harrison Hot Springs.
-My girlfriend and I made an impromptu camping trip 20 minutes past the resort at Hicks Lake.
-The camping was great but the time spent the day after at Harrison is one of my favourite events ever -- and it almost didn't happen.

-The day after our camping stay at Hicks lake we woke up tired from a semi-restless night.
-I didn't feel like we'd have enough time to spend at Harrison because I needed to trek the 2.5 hours back home and start preparing for my work week ahead.
-After a bit of time cleaning up and enjoying the scenery at Hicks, I changed my mind and decided we should at least walk around Harrison since we're already close by.
-Impulsively, my girlfriend suggested we ingest some Teachers and wander the beach.
-Fantastic idea.

-As we pulled up to the parking lot, the nausea started to set in.
-I began to doubt the decision and felt like I was going to be sick for the remainder of the day.
-We pulled out our lawn chairs and meandered across the beach towards a single bench overlooking a serene landscape.
-The moments after were filled with bliss, introspection and relief.
-It was one of the best days of my life.
+As we pulled up to the parking lot, the nausea settled in.
+Mindful of the experience to come, we meandered across the beach towards a single bench overlooking a serene landscape.
+I knew this would be our base and I let my companion loose to enjoy her rocks and aqua Nirvana.
+Sitting perfectly between shadow and light, the heat from the sun balanced itself with the soothing breeze.

+In our mind's eye, this was our little secret.
+The tadpoles gleamed iridescently across the waves and the clouds slowly dispersed into a hundred tiny Bowsers.
+Not a single thought that arose were of troubles.
+Misery did not thrive in this timeless spot.
+I closed my eyes and let bliss envelop my being.

 ![Tree of life]({{ site.url }}/img/harrison/tree_life_cropped.jpg)